HP LaptopHP Pavilion M4

 The HP Pavilion M4 features a Seagate 1TB hard drive, HP P/N: 665259-002.

-Unplug two antenna cables and remove one screw securing the wireless card, you can remove it.
+Unplug two antenna cables and remove one screw securing the wireless card.
+You can remove it.

 Ralink RT3290 wireless card, HP P/N: 690020-001.